joonashkra/note-app/README.md

 # NoteVault

-Simple and modern note-taking web application with features such as CRUD, authorization and fully responsive UI.
+Simple and modern to-do web application with features such as CRUD, authorization and fully responsive UI.

 ## Technologies used:
     - React (Vite)